Chiari Decompression Surgery

 Recovery

 Because my decompression was performed alongside the fusion, the recovery I experienced reflects both procedures combined.
 The fusion recovery was the more physically demanding of the two, and it shaped the timeline, the restrictions, and the daily realities of the weeks and months that followed.
+If you are searching Chiari decompression recovery or what to expect after Chiari surgery, that context matters most.

-For the full account of what recovery actually looked like, see Occipital to C3 Fusion with Chiari Decompression: A Patient’s Perspective.
+For the full account of what recovery actually looked like, see: Occipital to C3 Fusion with Chiari Decompression: A Patient’s Perspective.
 That’s where you can see how the first days were, the drive home, our support plan, and the months that followed.

 What I’m still Learning

 Nine months after surgery, some of the cognitive symptoms that didn’t improve with the brace trial have shifted.
 The brain fog is better than it was before surgery, but it isn’t what it was before I got sick.
 I still lose my train of thought mid-sentence.
 Decisions that would have been automatic before now take longer, or I make them differently than I would have.
 The multitasking that used to come naturally requires more effort.
+Some things improved.
+Some things did not return in a clean or simple way.

 Whether that’s from the decompression, the fusion, or both, I don’t know.
 My surgical team said it may not be possible to fully separate the contributions of each procedure.